 Faxed GRAMA requests should be sent to the North Salt Lake Police Department, Attention: Records—(801)335-8679.
 Responses cannot be faxed back or mailed, but must be picked up.

-Salt Lake County Criminal Justice Services (CJS): Another option is to make a GRAMA request through the Salt Lake County Criminal Justice Services (CJS), which is part of the Salt Lake County Department of Human Services, to access their criminal justice records.9 Using this option gives the searcher an added tool in their search for criminal data in addition to the other methods that use county resources.
+Salt Lake County Criminal Justice Services (CJS): Another option is to make a GRAMA request through the county’s Criminal Justice Services (CJS), which is part of the Salt Lake County Department of Human Services, to access their criminal justice records.9 Using this option gives the searcher an added tool in their search for criminal data in addition to the other methods that use county resources.

 These public record requests will involve inputting a detailed description (request) of the record, and a response will be received in 10 days; email notifications regarding the request are also sent.
 The agency strives to fulfill requests for free, but when charges are levied, the first 30 minutes of research are not charged; every hour after will incur a $25.00 fee.